 The craft beer fiend will enjoy a pint of well-crafted ale at Brewski.
 Those with a penchant for folksy, western American themes will enjoy Lefty’s Old Time Music Hall with their jazz band playing on the main stage, turn-of-the-century style fittings.
 Keep an eye out for the genuinely hidden bar upstairs.
 Things may not be as they seem.

 This unique bar is a must for after-dinner drinks but you will see that there are plenty of alternatives.
 If you are just after a general pub with cheap booze, The Caxton should be where you end up.

 If you get the munchies at the end of the night, New York Pizza Slice will satisfy any craving with their crispy, New York style pizza by the slice.

 For more info on what it costs to travel in Australia, read this.

 Find a place in the CBD for breakfast.
 There are a few good choices down Gresham Lane, another laneway you could easily miss that is flourishing in the city.
 At the mouth of Gresham Lane is Red Hook, a New York ‘street food’ style vendor.

 Big yellow mustard bottles dot the tables and chairs that would look at home in a garden or on a deck.
-Red Hook have an excellent and approachable American inspired breakfast menu, the favourite of course being a mouth watering bacon, egg and cheese roll on brioche bun.
+Red Hook has an excellent and approachable American inspired breakfast menu, the favourite, of course, being a mouth-watering bacon, egg and cheese roll on a brioche bun.

 Picnic at Mount Coot Tha